 - TAS Taster: Students experience a ‘taste’ of Senior School for a day.
-Year 5 and Year 6 students are broken into Yakka groups, led by senior students, where they ask questions about Senior School.
+Year 5 and 6 students are divided into groups, led by senior students, where they ask questions about Senior School.
 Afterwards, they rotate through different subject areas and create an artefact as a souvenir of the day.
 Students are provided an opportunity to share lunch with the Principal and other school leaders.

-- The Year 7 Familiarisation Day takes place in Term 4, at which time students are welcomed by an honour guard of senior students.
+- The Year 7 Familiarization Day takes place in Term 4, at which time students are welcomed by an honour guard of senior students.

-- ‘A Day in the Shoes of a Year 7 Student’: Year 6 students spend a day with a special Year 7 buddy shadowing them through an actual day of classes sometime in Term 4.
+- ‘A Day in the Shoes of a Year 7 Student’: Year 6 students spend a day with a special Year 7 buddy shadowing them through an actual day of classes.